Course Outline

 Introduction

-• Importance of network security in software development for government
+• The critical importance of network security in software development for government operations.

-• Overview of layered defense strategy and secure design principles
+• A discussion of layered defense strategies and secure design principles for enhancing government IT infrastructure.

 IT Security and Secure Coding

-• Introduction to secure software development for government
+• An introduction to secure software development practices tailored for government applications.

 Network Security